British Ladies' Football Club: Precursors

 Until the 19th century, women's participation in football was limited to folk rituals linked with marriage customs.
 In Inverness, for example, single women would annually play a match with married women, whilst prospective husbands watched from the sidelines.

 The first recorded women's match was on 7 May 1881, at Edinburgh's Hibernian Park, billed as a Scotland–England international and organised by two theatre entrepreneurs.
 The final result was 3–0 to Scotland.
 On 16 May the teams played in Glasgow to a crowd of more than 5,000, a match abandoned after a violent pitch invasion during which the women were "roughly jostled", and chased by a mob as they left the grounds.
 Further games resulted in similar pitch invasions, which soon ended this early attempt to introduce women's football.
 (The 1881 teams have no known connection to the 1895 British teams.)

 It is uncertain, from the coverage of the time, what the pitch invasions were in protest against.
 However, the press tone, which would dominate coverage of women's football for the next century, was clearly established in 1881: barely disguised contempt regarding player appearance, including costume, and the standard of play, overlaid with a certainty that football was a rough man's game unsuitable for women.

 Other women's football clubs were reported to exist in 1889, in England, Scotland and Canada.

 Club history

 Foundation

 A new club was inaugurated by Alfred Hewitt Smith and Nettie Honeyball, the British Ladies' Football Club, founded in late 1894.
-Lady Florence Dixie, the youngest daughter of the Marquess of Queensbury, acted as chairman and sponsor.
+Lady Florence Dixie, the youngest daughter of the Marquess of Queensberry, acted as chairman and sponsor.
 In 1894, an advertisement was placed in the Daily Graphic seeking those interested in forming a football club for women which attracted around 30 women, who trained twice weekly under the tutelage of Tottenham Hotspur wing-half Bill Julian.